rotti/grava/README.md

   ```
   python grava_init_frontend.py
   ```
+  grava_init_frontend.py will create a datasource and uploads all dashboards from the directory *./dashboards*.

+  You can export your custom dashboards to JSON and make the upload later on with *grava_init_frontend.py*.
+The filename of your dashboard must be in the format *filename.json*.
-  Using the Dashboard Templates is optional.
-You may make your own.
-Find further help here: http://docs.grafana.org/
+  Find further help to make dashboards here: http://docs.grafana.org/

-**7. Login to Grafana**
+**8. Login to Grafana**

   Open a browser and connect to Grafana.
 If it runs on your system the URL would be *http://localhost:3000*